marian-nmt/marian-dev/doc/graph/operator.md

                   const Tensor in1);
 ```

-However, for `add_all.h`, there is an additional type dependence in the first
+However, for [add_all.h](/src/tensors/gpu/add_all.h), there is an additional
-template parameter, which requires two entries:
+type dependence in the first template parameter, which requires two entries:

 ```cpp
 marian::gpu::AggregateAll< float, ... >( ... );